-The eligible populations for the measures reported through the DDS process to MNCM by medical groups and clinics are identified by a medical group on behalf of their individual clinics.
-MNCM's 2018 DDS Guides provide technical specifications for the standard definitions of the eligible population for each measure, including elements such as age, appropriate diagnosis codes, and number of visits needed in the measurement time frame.
+The eligible population for this measure is identified by a medical group on behalf of their individual clinics.
+MNCM's 2018 DDS Guides provide technical specifications for the standard definitions of the eligible population, including elements such as age.

 Numerator Specifications